Rokas Baciuška: Rally raid

 At the age of 22, Rokas debuted in 2022 Dakar Rally as the youngest Lithuanian ever to participate in the Dakar rally.
-Rokas took third place overall in the T4 category, and was nominated as a Bestbrookie.
+Rokas took third place overall in the T4 category, and was nominated as a Best rookie.

 The 2022 Dakar Rally was the first round of inaugural 2022 World Rally-Raid Championship.
 Rokas completed the season by taking four podiums, winning 2022 Rallye du Maroc, and winning the championship title in T4 category.

 His results in 2022 gained him a spot in Red Bull Can-Am Team for the 2023 Dakar Rally.
 He finished second in the 2023 Dakar Rally in the T4 category, winning prologue, three stages and leading at the start of the final day.
 However, he lost the rally in a cruel manner, losing around twenty minutes due to a broken suspension arm, which needed replacement.
 The time loss was enough for him to drop down to second place in the general standings.